Your Data. Your Data Security Responsibility

 Digital Transformation.
 The phrase is used generously in conversations lately.
 In most cases, it is with reference to the cloud.
 More specifically, it is about using the cloud to make business processes more effective and efficient.

 Most businesses are in the throes of a Digital Transformation these days.
-Which means they are somewhere along the way in their journey towards converting traditional workloads to cloud workloads.
+This means they are somewhere along the way in their journey towards converting traditional workloads to cloud workloads.

 As it turns out, not really.
 In our experiences with customers, we often find ourselves demystifying the belief that simply entrusting their data to a reputable SaaS provider absolves the business of their accountability towards protecting the data.
-Cloud service provider contracts are usually carefully written to place the responsibility of data management and security on customers.
+Cloud service provider contracts are usually carefully written to place the data security responsibility and data management responsibility on customers.
 Most cloud vendors vociferously advocate what they term a “shared responsibility model”.
-Simply put, this means they are responsible for security and data protection “of” the cloud.
-Whereas the customer continues to be responsible for security and data protection of what is “in” the cloud.
+Simply put, this means they are responsible for the security and data protection “of” the cloud.
+Whereas the customer continues to be responsible for the security and data protection of what is “in” the cloud.

 Regulators haven’t been completely blind to the Cloud and Digital Transformation movement.
 The newest regulation in the EU that has been in the news is the General Data Protection Regulation (GDPR).
 The GDPR clearly defines and differentiates between the owner of the data (the Data Controller) and the cloud provider who handles it (the Data Processor).

 - Controller – “means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data”